Harry Winston Reviews

 Harry Winston was giving jewelry pieces to celebrities for the red carpet back before it was cool.
 Liz Taylor was often seen wearing a stunning jewelry designed by Harry Winston.
 The most iconic was her necklace that included the 69.42ct Taylor-Burton diamond that Harry cut himself.

 Following Harry Winston’s death in 1978, there was a protracted legal battle over who would run the company.
-After many years his son Ronald, along with Fenway Partners, bought out his brother Bruce for $54.
+After many years his son Ronald, along with Fenway Partners, bought out his brother Bruce for $54.1 million.

 They currently have 40 locations around the world, covering four continents.
 Their pieces can also be found in many high end boutique jewelers as well.